FIameCaster/prism-code-editor/website/readme.md

 ## Development

-It is a regular vite TypeScript project, so to run it locally install depedencies
+It is a regular vite TypeScript project, so to run it locally, install depedencies:

 	pnpm install

+Before you can run the website, you need to build the package:

+	cd ../package
+	pnpm install
+	pnpm run build

+Then you must link it to the website:

+	cd ../website
+	pnpm link ../package

-And run the dev server
+And run the dev server:

 	pnpm run dev

 ## Build

-To build the website for production, run the build script
+To build the website for production, run the build script:

 	pnpm run build